Mangosteen

-Mangosteen (Garcinia mangostana), also known as the purple mangosteen, is a tropical evergreen tree with edible fruit native to tropical lands surrounding the Indian Ocean.
-Its origin is uncertain due to widespread prehistoric cultivation.
-It grows mainly in Southeast Asia, southwest India and other tropical areas such as Colombia and Puerto Rico, where the tree has been introduced.
+Mangosteen (Garcinia mangostana), sometimes spelled mangostan, and commonly known as the purple mangosteen, is a tropical evergreen tree with edible fruit native to Island Southeast Asia, from the Malay Peninsula to Borneo.
+It has been cultivated extensively in tropical Asia since ancient times.
+It is grown mainly in Southeast Asia, southwest India and other tropical areas such as Colombia, Puerto Rico and Florida, where the tree has been introduced.
+The tree grows from 6 to 25 m tall.

 The fruit of the mangosteen is sweet and tangy, juicy, somewhat fibrous, with fluid-filled vesicles (like the flesh of citrus fruits), with an inedible, deep reddish-purple colored rind (exocarp) when ripe.
-In each fruit, the fragrant edible flesh that surrounds each seed is botanically endocarp, i.e., the inner layer of the ovary.
+The fragrant edible flesh that surrounds each seed is the endocarp, i.e., the inner layer of the ovary.
 The seeds are of similar size and shape to almonds.

-Genus Garcinia also contains several less known fruit-bearing species, such as the button mangosteen (G. prainiana) and the charichuelo (G. madruno).
+Genus Garcinia also contains several less-known fruit-bearing species, such as the button mangosteen (G. prainiana) and the charichuelo (G. madruno).

 Description

 Tree

 A tropical tree, the mangosteen must be grown in consistently warm conditions, as exposure to temperatures below 0 C for prolonged periods will usually kill a mature plant.
 They are known to recover from brief cold spells rather well, often with damage only to young growth.
 Experienced horticulturists have grown this species outdoors, and brought them to fruit in extreme south Florida.

 The tree grows from 6 to 25 m tall.